MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/push.md

 One of the most significant advantages of push messages is that they can be delivered by your app's server even when the user isn't actively using your app.

-Push message notifications take part in the system's notification center display images and text information.
+Push message notifications take part in the system's notification center, and they can display images and text information.
 Notifications are useful to alert the user about an important updates in your app.
 However, notifications should be used rarely, because they tend to be disruptive to the user's workflow.

 To create a PWA that supports push notifications: